ShoutToMe/stm-sdk-android/stm-service.md

 });
 ```

-To update a user, instantiate a `UpdateUserRequest` object, complete the desired update fields, and then submit the
+To update a user, instantiate an `UpdateUserRequest` object, complete the desired update fields, and then submit the
 object to the `stmService.updateUser()` method with an optional callback.

 ```java